 Startups don’t have the resources for this, and so they should focus on the channels that matter most.
 Choose Facebook and Twitter plus one other niche network.
 At this point, you don’t need anything more than that.

 It’s easier than you think to keep your startup marketing efforts affordable simply because throwing money at the problem isn’t the answer.
 Begin by making your experiments small, and once you find something that works you can begin to scale up.

 What do you think is the most effective marketing strategy for startups on a budget?Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.